Multimodal LLM: Expert Guide On The Next Frontier Of AI

 How Multimodal LLM responds to user prompts

 George Lawton writes for TechTarget that the multimodal LLM means the AI’s data types can work in tandem.
-According to Lawton this advances how content is established and better interprets context.
+According to Lawton, this advances how content is established and better interprets context.
 “Multimodal AI systems train with and use video, audio, speech, images, text and a range of traditional numerical data sets.”
 Undeniably this leads to more powerful and accurate AI functionalities that are integratable.

 This data training diversification means that the model can learn from and process multiple models and data types.
 For example, OpenAI’s newest updates promise the extensive functionalities users can expect from ChatGPT-4’s multimodal LLM capabilities.
-In fact, OpenAI’s official announcement references these real-world applications as “ChatGPT can now see, hear, and speak”.
+OpenAI’s official announcement references these real-world applications as “ChatGPT can now see, hear, and speak”.

 Undeniably the move towards multimodal LLM is not restricted to OpenAI’s developments.
 At present, leading AI companies including Microsoft, Google, Salesforce, and Amazon are working on their own multimodal LLM products.
-Google lanuched Gemini (formerly bard) which is a groundbreaking innovation in development of large language models.
+Google launched Gemini (formerly Bard) which is a groundbreaking innovation in the development of large language models.
 Moreover, the global NLP market, a central part of training multimodal LLM, is projected to quadruple between 2023 and 2030.
 Correspondingly, Statista finds that the market is worth USD$24 billion and it will exceed USD$112 billion by 2030.

 Want to know about Google’s Latest Move on Its AI Model?